8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 • Where is “Neglect of duty” or “Failure to provide?”

-It is important to know the difference: Is it just “communications skill” issue or is it a dangerous situation that requires each spouse to get individual therapy.
+It is important to know the difference: Is it just a “communications skill” issue or is it a dangerous situation that requires each spouse to get individual therapy.
 Individual therapy is the ethical thing to do.
-As mentioned before, researchers have found that about half of divorces in the U.S. are for very serious things: a pattern of sexual immorality, domestic violence, chronic emotional abuse, life-altering addictions, severe indifference or neglect.
+As mentioned before, researchers have found that about half of divorces in the U.S. are for very serious things: a pattern of sexual immorality, domestic violence, chronic emotional abuse, life-altering addictions, severe indifference, or neglect.

-Many couples fall into the blame game: pointing fingers at their spouse instead of taking an honest self-inventory.
+Bisignano: Many couples fall into the blame game: pointing fingers at their spouse instead of taking an honest self-inventory.

 Abusers want a therapist who helps them to transfer the responsibility for their marriage-endangering sin onto their spouse.
 They want a therapist who says it’s just a “communication problem.”
 They want a therapist who will blame the invested spouse for being angry, and tell her she needs to be nicer.